mufkuw/m-paperless/docs/usage.md

 ## Share Links

-Paperless-ngx added the ability to create shareable links to files in version 2.0.
+M-Paperless added the ability to create shareable links to files in version 2.0.
 You can find the button for this on the document detail screen.

 - Share links do not require a user to login and thus link directly to a file.
 - Links are unique and are of the form `{paperless-url}/share/{randomly-generated-slug}`.